 The choice of the right server depends on:

-a) type of information – From least to most expensive: texts, images, audio, video files.
-Videos require the most computational power and storage capacity (= better servers).
+- a) type of information – From least to most expensive: texts, images, audio, video files.
+Videos require the most computational power and storage capacity (= you need more expensive hosting).

-b) number of users and duration – Costs increase as the number of anticipated users and amount of time they will spend interacting with your service increases.
+- b) number of users and duration – Costs increase as the number of anticipated users and amount of time they spend interacting with your service increases.

 You should also keep in mind costs of regular performance testing and security testing.
 You must ensure secure 99.9% uptime for everyone.

 Subscriptions and licenses – Third-party solutions help significantly decrease development time.
 You must factor in regular payments.
 Payment plans are often segmented into payment categories based on certain criteria.
 Evaluate them thoroughly in your business plan.